 The simplicity and transparency of this amendment makes it an easy win for the tax payer.
 I will vote YES on this amendment.

 (*In my best Johnny Cash voice* "I hear that train a comin', it's roll'n round the bend") That train is the sound of Republicans leadership lining up to call me a fake-Republican or say that I'm not a true conservative.

 First, I am one of the largest and loudest supporters of Voter ID.
 I openly supported Voter ID during my congressional campaign, even though I was the only Republican candidate present.
 I believe that photo ID is the most efficient way to limit voter fraud and bring integrity back to our elections.

 That said, this amendment is voter-bait and does nothing to address the reasons why North Carolina voters are requesting Voter ID.
-This law promises future performance for your vote today, that is all.
+This law promises that the state legislature will do something later, but you have to give your vote today, that is all.
 The amendment does not address: What IDs will be accepted? or How will the IDs be obtained? or How will the IDs be paid for? or Will there be exemptions for those who are placed in an "undue burden" by the new law?
 These are all issues that the Court used when previously striking down our Voter ID law.

 Here is the Sec. of State summary: